Net::IMAP idle can still block a thread forever.

 |ruby -v:||ruby 2.1.2p95 (2014-05-08 revision 45877) [x86_64-linux]||Backport:||2.0.0: UNKNOWN, 2.1: UNKNOWN|

 When calling Net::IMAP idle often errors will go unnoticed forever, simply leaving the Thread that called "idle" blocking forever.

 For example try bringing your internet connection down whilst a thread is calling the idle method, the calling thread will now be blocked forever.

 I've encountered this issue also without losing my internet connection, sometimes the remote server will disconnect the client and the client will never notice leading to the same issue.

-#1 Updated by Eric Wong about 1 year ago
+#1 Updated by Eric Wong over 1 year ago

 Setting SO_KEEPALIVE on the socket will help, but that still takes at

 least 2 hours to detect on a stock Linux system.
 Do you want to set a

 You can change the interval using OS-specific knobs (e.g. sysctl).